Ariel programme: Etymology

-Program history
+Programme history

 Managerial

 At a meeting of the Committee on Space Research, the United States offered to provide assistance to other countries with the development and launch of scientific spacecraft.
 In late 1959, the British National Committee for Space Research (BNCSR) proposed the development of Ariel 1 to NASA.
 By early the following year the two countries had decided upon terms for the Ariel programme's scope and which organisations would be responsible for which parts of the programme.

 In 1961 the UK Space Research Group accepted proposals for experiments to be carried on the third satellite of the Ariel programme.
 The BNCSR selected experiments from those proposals and submitted them to NASA in 1962.
 The scientific objectives for the mission were selected in January 1963, and full work on the satellite began in early 1964 due to organisational and financial difficulties.

 Plans for Ariel 5 were first discussed between the UK and US in May 1967 at the Ariel 3 launch.
 The Science Research Council (SRC) advertised a request for proposal for experiments in June.
 Experiments were formally proposed to NASA in July 1968.